-During 2019 the Bundanoon parent community indicated through parent surveys that they feel welcome when visiting the school, are able to speak easily with their child's teacher, are well informed about school activities, with written information from the school being in clear, plain english.
+During 2020 the Bundanoon parent community indicated through parent surveys that they feel welcome when visiting the school, are able to speak easily with their child's teacher, are well informed about school activities, with written information from the school being in clear, plain english.
 Parents also indicated they felt their child was safe at school and going to and from school.
-Areas of improvement include giving parents greater opportunity to share their skills in a practical way.
+Areas of improvement include points of access for the parent and broader community to engage with the school, more clearly indicated and routinely published.

 Student surveys indicated high levels of intellectual engagement in terms of effort and quality instruction.
 Year 6 students felt they were ready to move into high school.
+Student responses also indicated the student body as a whole felt less subjected to bullying than the NSW Govt school norm.

 Our Student Leadership Program is well established and involving students in authentic leadership opportunities across the school and community, with student voice being at the forefront of decision making.

 Teacher surveys indicate high expectations of student learning are maintained, lessons are differentiated to accommodate the inclusion of all students abilities and learning needs.
 Area of improvement include greater feedback of lessons through observation and feedback and assistance with the setting and sharing of student learning goals.
-Technology and its use in teaching and learning is also an area which requires improvement.